-The floating IP address in this file must match the IP address chosen as the floating IP address for the SC on the I1 MAN network.
-Any mismatches will cause MAN network failures.
-These failures can adversely affect the reliability, availability, and serviceability (RAS) of the platform.
+The IP address of the main SC in this file must match the IP address chosen as the IP Address of the SC on the I1 MAN network.
+Any mismatches cause MAN network failures.
+These failures can adversely affect the reliability, availability, serviceability, and security of the platform.

 You must reboot the domains for these settings to take effect.

 Overriding Solaris Security Toolkit Defaults